MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 7. Click **OK** to save your changes and close the **Hardware Inventory Classes** dialog box. <br/>The Office 365 Client Management dashboard starts displaying data as hardware inventory is reported.

 ## Deploy Office 365 apps
 Start the Office 365 Installer from the Office 365 Client Management dashboard for the initial Office 365 App installation.
 The wizard lets you configure Office 365 installation settings, download files from Office Content Delivery Networks (CDNs), and create and deploy a script application for the files.
-Until Office 365 is installed on clients, Office 365 updates aren't applicable.
+Until Office 365 is installed on clients and the [Office automatic updates task](https://docs.microsoft.com/deployoffice/overview-of-the-update-process-for-office-365-proplus) runs, Office 365 updates aren't applicable.
+For testing purposes, you can run the update task manually.

 For previous Configuration Manager versions, you must take the following steps to install Office 365 apps for the first time on clients:
 - Download Office 365 Deployment Tool (ODT)